iNeoO/vue-multi-select/README.md

 }, {
   name: 'choice 10', // Can be changed with tabName in options
   list: [
-    {name: 'choice 11'}, // Mame can be changed with labelName in options {name: 'choice 12'},
+    {name: 'choice 11'}, // Name can be changed with labelName in options {name: 'choice 12'},
     {name: 'choice 13'},
     {name: 'choice 14'},